-Since 2004, the Annual Asbestos Awareness Conference has been sharing the recent research with medical professionals, patients and their families.
+Since 2004, the Annual Asbestos Awareness Conference has been sharing the results of recent research with medical professionals, patients and their families.
 The Meso Foundation sponsors a yearly International Symposium on Malignant Mesothelioma, and the International Mesothelioma Interest Group has hosted a yearly mesothelioma conference since 2000.
-These events, along with smaller local presentations hosted by hospitals or physicians, are typically open to the public and provide attendees with breaking information on mesothelioma treatment, diagnosis and screening research.
+These events, along with smaller local presentations hosted by hospitals or physicians, are typically open to the general public and provide attendees with new information about treatment, diagnosis and screening research.

 September 26 each year is designated Mesothelioma Awareness Day.
 Those who support mesothelioma and asbestos awareness often travel to New York and join a "Today Show" audience with signs and shirts to raise the profile of this disease.

 In 2011, supporters received more than two minutes of visual recognition and one volunteer had 15 seconds of airtime with Al Roker to explain their cause.
-In the small world of mesothelioma, it was a banner moment.
+In the small world of asbestos cancers, it was a banner moment.